Mohit-Harsh/CopilotStudioAgentAPI/README.md

 - **App Registration** — Azure AD application used to authenticate the API bridge and request the Copilot.

-- **Express API Server** — The Node/Express app (bridge) that authenticates using the App Registration and forwards requests to Copilot.
+- **Express API Server** — The Node/Express app (bridge) that authenticates using MSAL and forwards requests to Copilot Studio Agent.

 - **Apex @InvocableMethod** — Salesforce Apex method which Agentforce calls as an action.